About the skin and cancer

 The skin is the largest body organ and does many different things for the body.
 Cancer and its treatment can damage the cells of the skin and stop it doing these things properly.

-Under the dermis is a layer of fat.
+Under the dermis is a third layer - the fat layer (hypodermis)

 The top layers of the epidermis are made of dead cells that contain keratin.
 Keratin is tough and waxy and helps to toughen the skin so that it can protect the body.